CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-01-24-current-status.md

     # Document that the service listens on port 5000
     EXPOSE 5000

-This builds on the [docker-golang-ffmpeg](https://github.com/amarburg/docker-golang-ffmpeg) image mentioned earlier and essentially runs the same commands as above.
+This builds on the [docker-golang-ffmpeg](https://github.com/amarburg/docker-golang-ffmpeg) image mentioned earlier.
 The two lines in the middle re `service_account.json` install a JSON authentication key to access a Google Storage bucket.
 Ignore for now.

 # Wercker